 Do you want to be exposed to professional life at a leading company and contribute to its success?

-Applications for PIP's summer 2017 internships are now open!
+Applications for PIP's Fall/Winter 2017 internships are now open!

 PIP will coordinate internship positions, entry permits to Israel, and lodging (where necessary) through the ongoing support of its Program Director.
 If you are a budding ICT professional passionate about developing Palestine’s knowledge economy and advancing your personal career, please do apply!
 Applicants interested in business, marketing, and technology are all welcome.